Myth Busting: HIV and AIDS

 Myth: Women who are HIV positive can’t — and shouldn’t — have babies.

 Fact: Not true!
 It is possible for HIV to be transmitted from mother to baby, but when best practice and procedures are put in place, it’s totally possible for a HIV positive mother to give birth to happy, healthy babies who are born HIV negative.
 If best practice is used, it’s very unlikely for HIV to be transmitted from mother to baby.
-However, it's worth noting that as HIV can be transmitted through breast milk, HIV positive mothers shouldn't breastfeed.
+However, it's worth noting that as HIV can be transmitted through breast milk, HIV positive mothers are recommended not to breastfeed.

 Myth: People who have HIV cannot have sex with people who do not have HIV.

 Fact: There are plenty of HIV positive people who have healthy sex and relationships with HIV negative people.
 That’s what condoms are for!
 If they’re practicing safer sex, there’s no reason why a HIV positive person shouldn’t have just as active and full a sex life as anyone else.
-Plus, when a HIV positive person is on medication for the virus, their risk of transmitted the virus is reduced siginificantly.
-In fact, if they are on medication and the virus is undetectable the HIV person is considered uninfectious.
+Plus, if a HIV positive person is on effective medication and their viral load is undetectable they cannot pass HIV to their sexual partner(s).
+Undetectable = untransmittable.

 Remember: The age of sexual consent in Ireland is 17.
 If you're over 16, you can consent to medical treatment including any treatment or tests needed.